AlexJSully/AlexJSully-Portfolio/.github/ISSUE_TEMPLATE/bug_report.md

 -   OS: [e.g. iOS8.1]
 -   Browser [e.g. stock browser, safari]
 -   Version [e.g. 22]

+**Workaround**
+If applicable, any known workaround that can be used until the bug is fixed.

+**Severity**
+How severe is the bug?
+Is it a minor inconvenience, or does it make the application unusable?

 **Additional context**
 Add any other context about the problem here.